undefinederror/cdnetworks/README.md

     "resultCode": 200
 }
 ```

-##### In my tests though, status() will almost invariably return a 400 if called right after a purge.
-That is becuase the PID takes about 10-15 seconds to be ready for queries.
+_That being said, in my tests `status()` will almost invariably return a 400 if called right after a purge.
+That is because the PID takes about 10-15 seconds to be ready for queries.
 Optionally one can set `openStatusPage:true` to have the status page open in a browser.
-One can then refresh the page to check the status.
+One can then refresh the page to check the status._

 ---